MrKumaPants/chronogg-exercise/README.md

 ### Error Messages

-The graphql-shield library currently swallows error messages.
+The `graphql-shield` library currently swallows error messages.
 This is by design for security purposes.
-However, graphql-shield allows you to create and pass through error messages.
+However, `graphql-shield` allows you to create and pass through error messages.

 ### Logging

 Right now there is no logging.
-However, several libraries exist for custom logging such as apollo-logger, graphql-log, graphql-logger that can be hooked in as middleware to ApolloServer.
+However, several libraries exist for custom logging such as `apollo-logger`, `graphql-log`, `graphql-logger` that can be hooked in as middleware to `ApolloServer`.